25prabhu10/notes/docs/Concepts/Application_Security/SameOrigin_Policy.md

 ---
 title: Same-Origin Policy
-description: Same-Origin Policy is a critical security mechanism that restricts how a document or script loaded by one origin can interact with a resource from another origin.
+description: Same-Origin Policy is a critical security mechanism that restricts how a document or script loaded by one origin can interact with a resource from another origin
 ---

 # Same-Origin Policy (SOP)

-Same-Origin Policy is a critical security mechanism that restricts how a document or script loaded by one origin can interact with a resource from another origin.
+Same-Origin Policy is a critical security mechanism that restricts how a document or script loaded by one origin can interact with a resource from another origin

 - This is the fundamental security model of the web

 - Two pages from different sources should not be allowed to interfere with each other

-- It helps isolate potentially malicious documents, reducing possible attack vectors.
+- It helps isolate potentially malicious documents, reducing possible attack vectors

-- For example, it prevents a malicious website on the Internet from running JavaScript in a browser to read data from a third-party webmail service (which the user is signed into) or a company intranet (which is protected from direct access by the attacker by not having a public IP address) and relaying that data to the attacker.
+- For example, it prevents a malicious website on the Internet from running JavaScript in a browser to read data from a third-party webmail service (which the user is signed into) or a company intranet (which is protected from direct access by the attacker by not having a public IP address) and relaying that data to the attacker

 ## Origin